Bryan Edwards Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Season Stats

-- Edwards has accumulated 30 catches for 508 yards and three touchdowns this year.
-He has been targeted 54 times and averages 31.8 receiving yards.
+- Edwards has 30 receptions (on 54 targets) for 508 yards and three touchdowns, averaging 31.8 yards per game.

-- So far this season, 9.1% of the 591 passes thrown by his team have gone Edwards' way.
+- Edwards has been the target of 54 of his team's 591 passing attempts this season, or 9.1% of the target share.

 - With seven targets in the red zone this season, Edwards has been on the receiving end of 10.1% of his team's 69 red zone pass attempts.